csumpter/restic-docker/README.md

 + `dev` is built from __HEAD__ of master of the restic repository, and combined with the __dev__ branch, of this repository.

 There are pinned docker images for each restic release, found on the [official restic project](https://github.com/restic/restic/releases).
 These are built automatically each night, so if there is a new release, expect there to be a new version of this container available the next day.

-## History

-Some of this scripting is a direct fork of labaro's work found [here](https://github.com/lobaro/restic-backup-docker).

 ## Usage